 What’s your Jericho?

 My Jericho was fibromyalgia and chronic fatigue syndrome.
 God had told me that He would heal me.
 There is no cure.
 The doctors were unable to help me towards the end.
 I had studied and knew much about fibromyalgia.
 I circled the healing Scriptures and books on healing.
-I knew that God would heal me because of His promise.
+I knew that God would heal me because of His promise to Keith and me.
 When He healed me, I had to possess the healing by acknowledging it and walking as if He healed me.

 That’s what the Israelites did on the seventh day, and the walls collapsed.